-What is PRP and Why is Everyone Talking About it?!
+What is Platelet Rich Plasma (PRP) and Why is Everyone Talking About it?!

-Platelet-rich plasma therapy (PRP) is a new treatment that has been making a splash in the world of hair loss.
-While there are many hair loss treatments and solution in the market PRP has proved to be medically beneficial for stimulating hair growth and enhancing soft tissue regeneration.
+Platelet rich plasma therapy (PRP) is a new treatment that has been making a splash in the world of hair loss.
+While there are many hair loss treatments and solutions in the market PRP has proved to be medically beneficial for stimulating hair growth and enhancing soft tissue regeneration.

 Facts about Platelet Rich Plasma Therapy

 - Medical Practitioners use PRP to help ease inflammation and restore tissue growth

 - PRP uses your own blood for the treatment

 - The cost of PRP injections can range from $500 to $2,500

 - Side effects can include mild nausea, passing out, and dizziness.